section-engineering-education/engineering-education/articles/lets-learn-about-osi-layer-model/index.md

 - The protocols used to route the network traffic are known as Network layer protocols.
 Examples of protocols are IP and Ipv6.

 ##### Functions of Network Layer:
-- Internetworking: An internetworking is the main responsibility of the network layer.
+- <em>Inter-networking</em>: An inter-networking is the main responsibility of the network layer.
 It provides a logical connection between different devices.
-- Addressing: A Network layer adds the source and destination address to the header of the frame.
+- <em>Addressing</em>: A Network layer adds the source and destination address to the header of the frame.
 Addressing is used to identify the device on the internet.
-- Routing: Routing is the major component of the network layer, and it determines the best optimal path out of the multiple paths from source to destination.
+- <em>Routing</em>: Routing is the major component of the network layer, and it determines the best optimal path out of the multiple paths from source to destination.
-- Packetizing: A Network Layer receives the packets from the upper layer and converts them into packets.
+- <em>Packetizing</em>: A Network Layer receives the packets from the upper layer and converts them into packets.
 This process is known as Packetizing.
 It is achieved by internet protocol (IP).

 #### Transport Layer
 - It transmits data using transmission protocols including TCP and UDP.